Do your finances feel like a never-ending rollercoaster ride?

 This budget is more restrictive on needs (50% instead of 60%).
-And it is also more flexible on financial goals (20% instead of 30%).
+It is also more flexible on financial goals (20% instead of 30%).
 These changes allow for more spending on wants, fun, and entertainment.
-Due to this more relaxed approach to financial goals, the 50-30-20 budget is probably most appropriate for those without debt or dreams of FIRE.

-The 60-30-10 Budget
+30-30-30-10 vs. 60-30-10 Budget

 In this budget, a whopping 60% of your take-home pay goes toward your financial goals.
 Then, 30% is allocated to your needs (including housing) and 10% is for having fun.

 However, the 60-30-10 plan is probably out of reach for most families.
 Saving 60% of your income is only feasible for high-income earners with relatively minimal housing expenses.

-The 80-20 Budget
+30-30-30-10 vs. 80-20 Budget

 A simplified version of the 50-30-20 plan, this budget divides your income into two categories: savings and everything else.

 The theory with this budget is that as long as you pay yourself first, it doesn’t matter where the rest of your money goes.
 No calculations.
 No categories.
 Quick and easy.

 This budget appeals to folks who want to spend less time pouring through their finances.
 Or those who prefer the month-to-month flexibility to decide where to spend their money.

 However, if you lack the discipline to consistently set aside 20% of your monthly income before paying your other bills and spending elsewhere, this plan may not be the best choice.